Nili Brosh: Sidewoman/solo career

 In 2013, Brosh played rhythm guitar for her brother Ethan Brosh, opening on Yngwie Malmsteen's Spellbound tour.
 The following year, while continuing to play with Tony MacAlpine, Brosh released her second album, A Matter of Perception.
 The album features several rhythm section heavyweights such as drummers Virgil Donati, Marco Minnemann, and Aquiles Priester, and bassists Stu Hamm and Bryan Beller.
-Throughout the next few years, Brosh focused on giving guitar clinics are well as performing her original music with her band (bassist Eli Marcus, guitarist Alon Mei-Tal, and drummer Ray Rojo), and writing a lesson column for Premier Guitar magazine.
+Throughout the next few years, Brosh focused on giving guitar clinics as well as performing her original music with her band (bassist Eli Marcus, guitarist Alon Mei-Tal, and drummer Ray Rojo), and writing a lesson column for Premier Guitar magazine.
 In 2017, Brosh joined bassist Alphonso Johnson's band, along with drummer Chester Thompson.

 In 2019, Brosh prepared for the release of her new album Spectrum by giving an Ibanez clinic tour in Canada, and performing her music on tour dates with Batten-Menn-Brosh - a trio show she created with Jennifer Batten and Gretchen Menn.
-She also played on Bryan Beller's album Scenes From The Flood, on the track "World Class" alongside John Petrucci.
+She also played on Beller's album Scenes From The Flood, on the track "World Class" alongside John Petrucci.
 Later on in the year, Brosh joined virtual melodic death metal band Dethklok for a performance at Adult Swim Festival in Los Angeles.
-Nili continues to perform with Dethklok post-pandemic, including performances in 2022, 2023 co-headlining Babyklok tour with BABYMETAL, and 2024 dates such as Mutilation on a Spring Night tour, Headbanger’s Boat, and Mexico City MXMF fest.
+Brosh continued to perform with Dethklok post-pandemic, including performances in 2022, 2023 co-headlining Babyklok tour with BABYMETAL, and 2024-2025 dates such as Mutilation on a Spring Night tour, Headbanger’s Boat, Mexico City MXMF fest, and Awaken Australia and Europe Tours.

 Brosh released her music video and single "Primal Feels" on September 3, 2019, followed by the release of her third album, Spectrum, on December 20, 2019.
 She released the music video and single "Estranged", in August 2020, as well as singles "Song for Hope" and "Lavender Mountains" in May 2023.

-Nili joined the roster of Joe Satriani's G4 v6, which took place in Las Vegas in January 2023, and toured her original material in Europe on the 2024 "Too Real to Fake" Tour.
-She also teamed up with The Newton Brothers to record guitars on Ron Wasserman's classic theme arranged for X-Men '97.
+Brosh participated in Joe Satriani's G4 v6 and John Petrucci's Guitar Universe 5.0, which took place in Las Vegas in January 2023 and August 2025, respectively.
+She toured her original material in Europe on the 2024 "Too Real to Fake" Tour.
+The same year she performed Barbie: The Movie at Hollywood Bowl, and also teamed up with The Newton Brothers to record guitars on the classic theme arranged for X-Men '97.

 Brosh has endorsements with Ibanez Guitars, Mesa Amps, and EMG Pickups.